Collokinoti/Collokinoti/README.md

 🚀 Always curious & building (or destroying) things <br/>

-🔧 Currently learning Flutter, Embedded Systems, and IoT <br/>
+🔧 Currently learning Flutter. <br/>

 📍 Passionate about coding, innovation, and tech for good <br/>